 Alternative Uses of “Woundwort”

 A word of caution if you want to grow wilder yarrow – there are many ornamental versions sold by nurseries.
 On the flip side, you could load your butterfly garden will a variety of colored yarrows including yellows and pinks.
+But they likely won’t be as nutritious to the pollinators, or as medicinal to humans.

 Avoid ingesting during pregnancy.